viccon/sturdyc/README.md

 }
 ```

-And to get a better feeling for how this works, we'll use the configuration
-above, and then we'll create a simple API client which embedds the cache:
+Let's build a simple API client that embeds the cache using our configuration:

 ```go
 type API struct {